forfudan/MojoMiji/src/docs/advanced/simd.md

 # Data type - SIMD

+> Just do what I have ordered, all of you, together!
+> -- Yuhao Zhu, *Gate of Heaven*

 Although SIMD is considered a "small" struct and is, perhaps, the most fundamental data type in Mojo, I still make a separate chapter for it and put it in the "advanced" part.
 This is because there is not a counterpart of SIMD in Python and it is even not a built-in type for many other programming languages.
 Luckily, Mojo includes this type as a fundamental numerical type and makes it built-in.
 This type helps Mojo to achieve high performance in numerical computing, especially in vectorized operations.

 [[toc]]